-Manuraj Jain, an MBA graduate from INSEAD, did not think twice before setting up Vinculum Capital Partners, when an expected role did not pan out.
+Manuraj Jain, an MBA graduate from INSEAD, did not think twice before setting up Vinculum Capital Partners when an expected role did not pan out.
 He currently runs a successful practice focused on finance and high-end strategic advisory to small and medium enterprises based out of New Delhi.

-Sucharita Narsimhan, mother of two young children, devotes her time researching for a digital media company, defining product and sales materials, creating white papers for an operations technology firm and handling communications for an NGO.
+Sucharita Narsimhan, a mother of two young children, devotes her time researching for a digital media company, defining product and sales materials, creating white papers for an operations technology firm and handling communications for an NGO.
 She not only loves what she is doing but also appreciates the many hidden rewards that come with her work such as the absence of a long daily commute.

-Ranjan Pal went independent after a long stint in the corporate sector to pursue his passion of working in the education space.
+Ranjan Pal went independent after a long stint in the corporate sector to pursue his passion for working in the education space.
 His first assignment …to help set up the Indian School of Business!

-Manuraj, Sucharita and Ranjan represent the bold new face of today’s freelance community.
+Manuraj, Sucharita, and Ranjan represent the bold new face of today’s freelance community.
 Not only has freelancing become a vibrant and thriving industry by itself, but it has also undergone a steady transformation in terms of what it stands for and the people it represents.
-While the trigger to enter this space varies by individual –stagnation, desire to pursue a long-held passion, negative culture at the workplace, hunger to achieve more, faster, or the need to strike a better balance between personal and professional life, the end result is the same.
+While the trigger to enter this space varies by individual –stagnation, desire to pursue a long-held passion, the negative culture at the workplace, hunger to achieve more, faster, or the need to strike a better balance between personal and professional life, the end result is the same.
 That more and more people today are voluntarily going independent and reaping the benefits of flexible working.

-Globally, growth in independent professionals or freelancers is expected to be one of the most significant employment related trends over the next couple of decades.
+Globally, growth in independent professionals or freelancers is expected to be one of the most significant employment-related trends over the next couple of decades.
 In the U.S. alone, independent workers are expected to make up 50 percent of the workforce by 2020, up from 30percent in 2006, according to data from Freelancers Union and the Government Accountability Office.